-Furthermore, silica may increase production of white blood cells, which can result in a stronger immune system and improves the body’s resistance to infections.
+Furthermore, silica may increase the production of white blood cells, which can result in a stronger immune system and improves the body’s resistance to infections.
 Silica also increases the elasticity and resistance of the skin and connective tissue.

 The herb has hemostatic (promotes clotting by bleeding) properties and helps stop bleeding of ulcers and controls excessive menstrual bleeding.

 The silicic acid content of the herb stimulates the absorption and utilization of calcium and prevents the deposition of fat in the arteries.
 The astringent properties strengthen vein walls and can be helpful for varicose veins.

 Topical preparations of the herb can be used to heal wounds, sprains, fractures, and burns.
 It has been used as an herbal treatment for rheumatic conditions and skin problems such as dandruff.